asobti/kube-monkey/helm/kubemonkey/README.md

 **Note: replace namespace with your real namespaces**

-If you want to see how kube-monkey kills pods immediatley in debub mode.
+If you want to see how kube-monkey kills pods immediatley in debug mode.

 ```console
 $ helm install --name my-release kubemonkey \